 Introductory Exercise

 Grab a piece of paper or open a note on your phone.
-Now ask yourself: how do I/would I typically treat a friend who is hurting?
-Jot down specific phrases you would say, facial expressions you would make, adjectives describing your reaction, or things you might do for them.
-Perhaps even recall a recent time that this happened and how you reacted.
-Try to be detailed in your notes.
-Spend at least a couple minutes on this.
+Ask yourself: How do I typically treat a friend who is hurting?
+Jot down specific phrases you might say, facial expressions you would make, adjectives describing your reaction, or actions you might take.
+You could even recall a recent time when this happened and how you responded.
+Be as detailed as possible, and spend at least a couple of minutes on this.

-Now ask yourself: how do I treat myself when I am hurting?
-Make similar notes, including phrases you would use, facial expressions, adjectives, or actions.
-Be genuine about it.
-Compare these answers to your previous ones.
+Now ask: How do I treat myself when I’m hurting?
+Make similar notes, including phrases, facial expressions, adjectives, or actions.
+Be honest in your reflections.
+Compare your answers to the first question.

 What is Self-Compassion?